gaurav-panwar/my-resumes/Gaurav_CV.md

 ```
  Sports Captain (Naidu House) School Student Council(2011-2012)
 o Skills Gained :
- Leading with authority Not with power
+ Leading with Authority Not with Power
  Power of Team Work
  Self Confidence and Respect
 ```